 We’ve asked a few of our recruitment experts to give us their views on the issue.

-Jonathan Abell, Managing Director at Michael Page Engineering and Manufacturing, says that, having a degree has become increasingly important within the field of logistics.
+Ben Lyons, Operating Director at Michael Page Logistics, says that having a degree has become increasingly important within the field of logistics.
 Logistics operations have become more complex over recent years and a university degree indicates an ability to problem solve, work through projects to completion and to set short, medium and long-term goals.
 However, there is currently a shortfall of talent within this sector and an increasing demand for good lower management candidates with two to three years’ experience.
 Logistics as a sector is growing rapidly, partly due to the growth in online trade and e-fulfilment, but as an industry, it has branding issues with regards to desirability and university students have been slow to pick up on it as a future career option.

 Simon Nolan, Head of Consumer Practice at Page Executive, points out that, for a lot of sectors, a degree is a prerequisite to get your foot in the door of a large, blue-chip company.
 While it certainly does not guarantee success in any environment, it does create opportunities that you may not have had otherwise.
 That said, more recently, given the high costs of university, many blue-chips are now looking to set up their own ‘white collar’ apprenticeships.
 Once you are ‘in’ and performing then education becomes less important relative to the personal performance of the individual and the results they achieve.